jtescher/jtescher.github.io/_drafts/getting-started-with-scala-development.md

 ![Scala Logo](https://jtescher.github.io/assets/getting-started-with-scala-development/scala-logo.png)

-Learning new languages can be a great way to expand your skills and keep up to date with software development trends.
+Learning new languages can be a great way to expand your skills and stay up to date with software development trends.
 The language that I'm currently learning is Scala!
 It's a great language for picking up functional programming concepts and being on the JVM allows you to leverage the Java ecosystem's libraries and frameworks.
 In this post I'll show you how to install Scala and give you a few resources to get you started.